Pre-Conference Workshop 6: Setting up an International Branch Campus in GIFT City, India

 Deakin University Australia became the first international university from anywhere in the world to establish an international branch campus at GIFT City, Gandhinagar as well as the first to set-up a standalone branch campus in India.
 From ideation to commencement of teaching and learning – a clear eighteen months.

-Deakin University and University of Southampton will lead a workshop on the establishment of International Branch Campuses in India – with a particular focus on two different models – 1.
-GIFT City and 2.
-UGC.
-This will be an opportunity to share experiences and learnings, with inputs from key advisory functions from India including how to effectively address legal, finance, people and cultural issues to deliver world class outcomes in-line with the objectives of the New Educational Policy.
+Deakin University will lead a workshop on the establishment of International Branch Campuses in India This will be an opportunity to share experiences and learnings, with inputs from key advisory functions from India including how to effectively address legal, finance, people and cultural issues to deliver world class outcomes in-line with the objectives of the New Educational Policy.

-The primary factors fostering the establishment of the campus are:
+The primary factors fostering the establishment of the campuses are:

 1. Deakin University’s existing network – Deakin was the first foreign university to establish operations in India in 1994.
 This has helped establish Deakin as a leader in the overseas education sector and our proud relationship with India continues with the establishment of the new GIFT City Campus.